 You have to set aside the carcass to dry and cool it.
-It must also be stored at the temperature of about 34 to 48°F, however, abstain from solidifying the carcass.
+It must also be stored at a temperature of about 34 to 48°F, however, abstain from solidifying the carcass.

 Get A Safe Place

-You have to choose a suitable place for aging the meat.
-The area must have a controlled temperature and closer to your abode, such as your garage.
+You have to choose a suitable place for ageing the meat.
+The area must have a controlled temperature and be closer to your abode, such as your garage.

-Don’t have any garage for aging the meat?
-Then, you can contact other hunters or a secure place for aging your meat.
+Don’t have any garage for ageing the meat?
+Then, you can contact other hunters or a secure place for ageing your meat.

 Hang Your Venison

 If you already have a suitable place, hang your carcass up.
-You can use a rope and a metal hook to attach the meat to.
+You can use a rope and a metal hook to attach the meat.
 Also, you can use an old wire hanger or chain to hang the venison in the aging place.

 So, how long do you have to hang the carcass?
 It’s essential to put it in a cool area around 32 and 42 degrees F for no less than a week, though, 16 to 21 days is the average period of aging.